bearbin/BearHomes/doc/savehandlers.md

  2. A home loader function.
  3. A home saver function.
  4. A home deletion function.
+ 5. A home list function.
- 5. A function that returns the other functions.
+ 7. A function that returns the other functions.

 ### General Function Rules